 The A2BStreamReportStatus message shall be sent via the A2B I2C backchannel to the PAC mailbox.

+The A2B Node IDs shall be determined per SWR-REQ-407134-Generic A2B Node ID Discovery Process Flow just after the initial A2BBroadcastState() message is sent.

-All modules shall send muted data over A2B (ex: volume step 0) while the A2B digital audio bus is active and the modules are not ready to play audio (i.e. muted data while HMIAudioMode = OFF (infotainment system OFF) and Power_Up_Chime_Module = Inactive (Infotainment Chimes and Chime Diagnostics not active), or modules are not powered up).
+All modules shall send muted data over A2B (ex: volume step 0) while the A2B digital audio bus is active and the modules are not ready to play audio (i.e. in greater than 1000ms from when the CAN Bus starts up).